cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 FW can update certain configurations or reinitialize the CSRs to generate a different kind of PWM.
 It can be done by the following steps.

-- START bitfield in the REG_TIM[0-3]_CMD is set to '0' and STOP bitfield in the REG_TIM[0-3]_CMD is set to '1', then all the timer and its sub modules are made to inactive state.
-UPDATE bitfield in the REG_TIM[0-3]_CMD is set to '1'.
+- START bitfield in the REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3) is set to '0' and STOP bitfield in the REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3) is set to '1', then all the timer and its sub modules are made to inactive state.
+UPDATE bitfield in the REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3) is set to '1'.

-Once the update to the Timer is finished, the PWM output will be holding the previous value, and T[0-3]_COUNTER bitfields in the respective REG_TIM[0-3]_COUNTER will be holding the COUNT_START value.
+Once the update to the Timer is finished, the PWM output will be holding the previous value, and Tx_COUNTER bitfields in the respective REG_TIMx_COUNTER CSR (where x = 0 to 3 for Timer0 to Timer3) will be holding the COUNT_START value.
-All the latest CSR configurations will be parsed to the model, and once the Timer is started, it will generate a PWM output based on these configurations.
+All the latest CSR configurations will be passed to the sub-modules, and once the Timer is started, it will generate a PWM output based on these configurations.

 Reset the Timer:
 ~~~~~~~~~~~~~~~~~

 FW can reset the Timer by the following steps.

-- RESET bitfield in the REG_TIM[0-3]_CMD is set to '1'.
+- RESET bitfield in the REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3) is set to '1'.

 Once the reset is issued.
-The PWM output will be zero, and T[0-3]_COUNTER bitfields in the respective REG_TIM[0-3]_COUNTER will be holding the COUNT_START value.
+The PWM output will be zero, and Tx_COUNTER bitfields in the respective REG_TIMx_COUNTER CSR (where x = 0 to 3 for Timer0 to Timer3) will be holding the COUNT_START value.

 Pin Diagram
 -----------